 Soybean meal is the principle source of protein for the feed industry worldwide.
 Soybeans have high protein content and are a cost-effective source of many amino acids.
 But conventional soybeans are deficient in some essential amino acids, notably methionine.
 To meet dietary requirements, methionine is added to nearly all soy-based feed, which increases production costs.
 Chemically synthesized methionine (or its analog) is the most common form of the supplemental amino acid in feed.

 Plant Sensory Systems' patented Enhanced Nutrition (EN) technology increases the amino acid content of plant seeds.
 Soybeans with the EN technology have an increased level of methionine as well as other essential amino acids.

-EN1 soybeans have higher levels of methionine and threonine compared with conventional soybeans, and EN2 soybeans contain taurine and higher levels of methionine compared with conventional soybeans.
+EN1 soybeans have higher levels of methionine and threonine compared with conventional soybeans.
 When used for feed, the higher amino acids within the EN soybeans reduce the need for supplementation, which lowers feed production costs.